Patellofemoral pain syndrome

 Diagnosis is usually done based on the clinical history and requires ruling out any injury to ligaments or menisci in the knee.
 Patellofemoral syndrome is often a multifactorial problem.

-The most common feature of Patellofemoral Syndrome is soreness in or around the anterior knee that increases when the knee flexion occurs during loading activities.
+The most common symptom associated with Patellofemoral Pain Syndrome is soreness in or around the anterior patella that increases when the knee flexion occurs during loading activities.

 - Swelling in the knee

 - Knee clicking or grinding

 - Soreness increases with activities like prolonged sitting, walking downhill, walking downstairs, squatting, kneeling, hiking etc.

 - Pain is usually relieved by stopping the activities